 There’s no way around the fact that networking is a necessary part of landing your first clients as an independent professional.
 But the good news is, you don’t have to attend early morning networking breakfasts to hand out business cards if you don’t want to.

 Networking can mean many different things.
 While attending events specifically designed for meeting other businesspeople is one avenue, also try joining a professional association and attending those meetings, or volunteering for a good cause and meeting new people along the way.
 Networking simply means getting to know others who could be potential clients—it doesn’t matter how you go about doing it.

-When you are first starting out as an independent contractor, you may not yet have your own audience to market to.
+When you are first starting out as an independent contractor, you might not have your own audience to market to.
 However, you can borrow someone else’s.
 Find an influencer who is not a direct competitor, but whose audience has interests that intersect with the interests of your ideal audience.
-Ask that influencer if you can write a guest blog for their website, or if you can set up a display in their store.
+Ask that influencer if you can write a guest blog for their website, or partner with them to write an e-book or white paper.

 The fact that an established business thinks highly enough of you to partner with you will give their customers the sense that they can trust you, and the partnership will help boost your prospecting efforts.
-By partnering with an influencer you can also valuable advice, moral support, and you’ll likely learn a lot from someone who already has an established business.
+By partnering with an influencer, you can gain valuable advice and moral support, and you’ll likely learn a lot from someone who already has an established business.

-One of the worst—but also most common—mistakes that new independent consultants make is to give up too soon.
+One of the worse—but also most common—mistakes that new independent consultants make is to give up too soon.
 Finding those first clients takes time.
-Part of the prospecting process is being patient, and waiting for the fruits of your efforts to appear.
+Part of the prospecting process is being patient and waiting for the fruits of your efforts to appear.

 Think of every hour you spend networking, building your online presence, and partnering with influencers as an investment in your business.
 Just as every ‘no’ brings you closer to your first ‘yes,’ every ounce of effort you put into marketing yourself will eventually pay off.
 Have the patience to see it through.